vipinsahu/Braintree_Recurring_Subscription/README.md

 PHP version >= 7.2 is required.
 The Braintree PHP SDK is tested against PHP versions 7.3 and 7.4.

 ## Configuration
-API credentials are unique account identifiers that must be added to your code before you can process payments via the API.
+API credentials are unique account identifiers that must be added to your code(file `function.php`) before you can process payments via the API.

     <?php
     $this->gateway =  new Braintree_Gateway([